AlexKlos/ResourceMonitor/README.md

 # Resource Monitor Widget

-A simple and customizable resource monitor widget for Windows 11 that displays the current usage of CPU, GPU, and RAM.
+A simple and customizable resource monitor widget for Windows 10/11 that displays the current usage of CPU, GPU, and RAM.
 The widget can be resized and moved freely on the screen or fixed in a specific position.
 It also supports autostart with the OS and allows for various customizations, such as font size, transparency, and color modes.

 ![widget](scr1.png)

 ## Features
 - Monitors CPU, GPU, and RAM usage.
 - Resizable and movable widget.
-- Can autostart with Windows 11.
+- Can autostart with Windows 10/11.
 - Supports background and text transparency control.
 - Allows customization of font size and update interval.
 - Color mode options: system colors, dynamic color based on usage.

 ## Simple start
 - Just copy the file `resource_monitor.exe` to your PC and then run it.
-- This simple method may not work correctly on Windows versions below 11.
 - If `resource_monitor.exe` starts with an error, try to install and run it using `resource_monitor.py` following the instructions below.

 ## Installation